-Barbecue and Grilling websites remain the best source for product information, recipes, techniques, and live-fire cooking.
-As a content creator, industry consultant, and barbecue instructor, I have watched the online barbecue community for the past several decades.
-One of the most common questions I get asked is about the relative popularity of the independent websites in this topic space.
+As a content creator, industry consultant, and barbecue instructor, I have watched the online barbecue community for several decades.
+One of the most common questions I get asked is about the relative popularity of independent websites in this topic.
 These are not numbers that can be easily found and are often disputed.
-Nonetheless, I am here to publish the top ten barbecue and grilling websites of 2022.
+Nonetheless, I am here to publish the top ten barbecue and grilling websites of 2023.

 The websites included in the list are non-corporate media sites that focus primarily on outdoor cooking ranging from hardcore barbecue to popular items to take to a cookout.
 To compile this list, I ran a series of searches for terms related to the subject.
 These searches included, but were not limited to: BBQ Rub Recipes, How to Grill a Steak, Brisket Smoking, Popular Cookout Side Dishes, etc. I then used SEO tools to sift through the sites with comparable topic searches.